python-sdbus/python-sdbus/docs/asyncio_api.rst

         Signal when a new object is added or and existing object gains a new interface.

+        :py:func:`sdbus.utils.parse_interfaces_added` can be used
+        to make signal data easier to work with.

         Signal data is:

         Object path : str